jrkwon/CarND-PID-Control-Project/README.md

 ### Tuning Hyperparameters

 There are several methods to tune P, I, and D gain.
 Due to the simplicity of the problem, I chose the manual tuning.
 I started with the P gain by setting 0.5, and saw how the car was being driven.
 When the steering value was too big, a smaller value was chosen by a kind of binary search. `(0.1, (0.5 + 0.1)/2, ...)`.
 I made the I as smaller as possible to relief the effect of continuous errors.
-And the D value was similarly chosen as the I component.
-I started with a large value compared to the P since the steering value seemed too large at the initial stage.
+And the D value was similarly chosen as the P component.
+I started with a large value compared to the P since the steering value seemed too high at the initial stage.
 My choice of the hyperparameters was `P_gain: 0.135, I_gain: 0.0003, D_gain: 3.0`.

 ## Dependencies